Mintz Law Firm

 Generally, this means establishing that if not for the at-fault party’s violation of their duty of care, then the claimant would not have been injured or suffered any of their other damages.
 Even in cases where this connection seems obvious, for instance, a drunk driving accident, it can still be difficult to prove causation.
-The best chance claimants have at building a strong claim is by working with an experienced attorney who understands the nuances of personal injury law.
+The best chance claimants have at building a strong claim is by working with an experienced attorney in Golden, CO who understands the nuances of personal injury law.
 They can use their knowledge and experience to fight for your best interests.

 After successfully proving that the at-fault party should be held financially responsible for the injuries and losses you’ve suffered, you (or your lawyer) must prove the existence and monetary value of your claim.
 You know that your injuries are the result of the accident.
 However, personal injury law requires that you prove not only that you sustained an injury but that it was because of the accident.
 This is usually done with medical evidence, this is why people are always advised to seek medical attention immediately after an accident and attend all their follow-up visits.

 Once it’s proven that you sustained damages from the accident, the next step is to give them a monetary value.
 This is money that you’ll be asking the at-fault party to cover.
 Some damages are easy to calculate (car repairs, medical bills), but others are more difficult because they’re not easily quantifiable (pain and suffering, loss of enjoyment of life.)
 This is where you really benefit from the knowledge and resources of a seasoned attorney.
-They know how to fairly and accurately estimate the value of your damages, even those that seem unquantifiable.

 Contact Our Experienced Golden Personal Injury Attorneys Today